-(CNN) -- Here's a look at what you need to know about nuclear power plants in the United States.
+(CNN) -- Here's a look at nuclear power plants in the United States.

-There are 100 commercial nuclear power reactor units licensed to operate in the U.S. These operate in 31 of the 48 contiguous states.
+There are 100 commercial nuclear power reactor units licensed to operate in the United States.
+These operate in 31 of the 48 contiguous states.

-The nuclear power reactor units provide the U.S. with 20 percent of its electricity.
+The nuclear power reactor units provide the United States with 20 percent of its electricity.

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.

 65 reactor units are "pressurized water reactors" and 35 are "boiling water reactors".
-The two types of reactors are very similar in design.
-These are the only reactors that are in commercial operation in the United States.
+These two types of reactors the only reactors that are in commercial operation in the United States.

 August, 29, 2011 - North Anna Power Station near Louisa, Virginia is damaged during the 5.8 earthquake that hits northeastern U.S. The epicenter of quake is less than 20 miles from power station.
 No radiation leaks are detected.